 Pokemon Go was crucial in sparking the new wave of augmented reality explosion.
 Brands and marketers alike took note of the success and engagement created by games like Pokemon Go.
 They focused on ways to enable consumers to experience their products (like vacation destinations) before making a purchase.

 Incorporating AR and VR into their marketing strategies allowed brands to create an impulse-friendly purchasing experience for the user.
 The best part?
 It allowed them to do so on any device or platform.
-Both AR and VR technologies present unique opportunities for brands to add a more robust customer experience.
+Both AR and VR technologies present unique opportunities for brands to create a more immersive, engaging customer experience.

-One of the biggest companies in all of social media, Snapchat is a self-proclaimed “camera company” that realized its business takes advantage of the camera's central role on smartphones.
-This awareness helped catalyze
+Snapchat is a self-proclaimed “camera company” that realized its business takes advantage of the camera’s central role on smartphones.
+This focus on camera functionality has fueled its push into augmented reality, where Snapchat has been a major innovator with features that redefine user interaction.

 World Lenses & Spectacles

-Snapchat has been in the AR game for a while now.
-The company has been developing augmented-reality experiences for some time - though it doesn't actually refer to them as AR.
-The original Lenses is the first example, with iconic features like the infamous puppy dog ears or the hilarious but often face swap feature.
+Snapchat has been developing augmented-reality experiences for some time – though it doesn’t actually refer to them as AR.
+The original Lenses feature was the first example, with iconic features like the infamous puppy dog ears or the hilarious face swap feature.

 Additionally, Snapchat released “Spectacles” back in November of 2016.
 The high-tech glasses allow users to take photos and share snaps directly to the application.
-Spectacles are essentially sunglasses that feature a recording camera action that can be enabled with a single touch.
-The camera shoots circular video similar to a person’s field of vision.
+Spectacles are essentially sunglasses that feature a built-in camera that can be enabled with a single touch.
+The camera shoots a circular, panoramic-like video similar to a person’s field of vision.

 In the past, AR and VR were viewed more like singular parts in an overarching experiential marketing ecosystem.
 But over the past few years, the game has changed dramatically.
 Let’s put it into context; virtual reality replaces the real world, whereas augmented reality adds to the real world.
 And soon, the way we fraternize on social media will also look and feel much different from today.